BrandonMurimi/Healthy-Tracker/README.md

-# Healthy-Tracker
-The Healthy Tracker is a software system designed to help users monitor their Healthy activities in real-time.
-It will track metrics such as steps, heart rate, calories burned, and distance traveled.
-The system will provide insights and recommendations to help users achieve their Healthy goals

 Health Tracker System
-A simple Rust program to track health data (steps, heart rate, and calories burned) for multiple users.
+This is a simple health tracking system implemented in Rust.
+The system allows you to track health data (steps, heart rate, and calories burned) for multiple users and provides functionality to view individual user data and calculate totals across all users.

 Features
-Add health data for users.
+Add Health Data: Add health data (steps, heart rate, and calories burned) for a specific user.

-View health data for a specific user.
+View Health Data: View the health data for a specific user.

-Calculate totals (steps, heart rate, calories burned) across all users.
+Calculate Totals: Calculate the total steps, heart rate, and calories burned across all users.

-How to Use
+Usage
 Clone the repository:

 bash